allbto/Swiftility/MVVM.md

 {
 	// MARK: - View Model

-	/// Detail View has it's viewModel instanciated in the initial View
+	/// Detail View has it's View-Model instanciated in the initial View (PostListViewController)
-	/// So here we can bind Dynamic variables in the didSet trigger var viewModel: PostDetailViewModel! {
+	/// So here we bind Dynamic variables in the didSet trigger var viewModel: PostDetailViewModel! {
 		didSet {